St. Peters Food

 While shopping, you should keep raw meat,

-poultry, seafood, and eggs separate from ready-to-eat foods in your
+poultry, seafood and eggs separate from ready-to-eat foods in your

 grocery shopping cart and your grocery bags.
 Consider placing these raw